-The area of investigation is referred to as Bushmanland Arid Grassland.
+the area of investigation is referred to as Bushmanland Arid Grassland.
 The landscape features are described as consisting of extensive to irregular plains on a slightly sloping plateau sparsely vegetated by grassland dominated by white grasses giving this vegetation type the character of semi-desert steppe.
 In places low shrubs change the vegetation structure.
-On site it was found that in the areas where natural vegetation is present it consists of a sparse stand of Acacia melliflora and prosopis glandulosa.
-Stands of aloe claviflora are present.
-A few examples of Acacia erioloba and Aloe hereroensis were encountered during the investigation.
+In years of abundant rainfall rich displays of annual herbs can be expected.